aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/index.md

 The [Aptos command line interface](../../cli-tools/aptos-cli-tool/index.md) (CLI) helps you test development, as many of the functions in our SDKs have corresponding commands.

-### Petra Wallet

-Although you may use any wallet developed for Aptos, the documents here reflect Petra Wallet.
-We recommend [installing](../../guides/install-petra-wallet.md) and [using](https://petra.app/docs/petra-intro) it.

 ### Aptos Simulation API

 Use the [Aptos Simulation API](../../concepts/gas-txn-fee.md#estimating-the-gas-units-via-simulation) to test your apps, understanding the blockchain is in an ever-changing state.
 For example, an auction where people are selling, bidding, and buying will return varying results second by second.
 Gambling apps may generate wildly different results in a short time.
 So depending upon your application, you should expect some randomness.
 So guard your users by keeping simulations realistic.